 GetResponse RSS to Email Feature Overview:

-According to me, weekly digest is more effective.
-Now, next you need to configure the Title of the Email and I recommend you to use your brand name in the title.
-For example: ShoutMeLoud Weekly Update, ShoutMeLoud top posts of the week or anything which increases the CTR of Email.
+According to me, the weekly digest is more efficient than daily digest, as it lowers down the number of emails from your brand.
+Now, next you need to configure the Title of the Email, and I recommend you to use your brand name in the title.
+For example ShoutMeLoud Weekly Update, ShoutMeLoud top posts of the week or anything which increases the CTR of Email.
 Getresponse RSS to Email newsletter feature also let you share your newsletter link to Twitter and Facebook, which will help you to drive extra traffic.
 Once, you are done with this setup part, click on next step and now you need to select from pre-defined Email templates for your daily Email newsletter.

 Select the template and you can also change the color tone by selecting the color option below any Email template.
 Now, with template customization feature of Get response, you can quickly design your template.
 You can quickly define the size of text and image blocks, add new blocks and do many other things.
 The best part is, you don’t need to be a coder or a designer to do all this thing.